Elizabeth Gonzalez: Legal practice

 Gonzalez was admitted to the State Bar of Nevada in 1985.
 From 1985 to 1986, Gonzalez was a judicial law clerk to Judge Donald M. Mosley, in the Clark County District Court.
 She worked with the Las Vegas law firm Beckley, Singleton, Jemison & List from 1986 to 1998, focusing on complex civil litigation such as business, mass tort, and construction defect litigation.
 From 1997 to 1998, she was that firm's president.
 From 1998 until becoming a judge in 2004, Gonzalez operated her own law firm.

 She first came to prominence as an attorney as defense counsel in connection with the 1988 Pepcon disaster.

 After retiring as a judge, Gonzalez joined the private alternative dispute resolution provider, Advanced Resolution Management.

 Education

-In 1982, Gonzalez received a B.A. in History, with honors, from the University of Florida, and in 1985, she received her law degree from the University of Florida College of Law.
+In 1982, Gonzalez received a B.A. in History, with honors, from the University of Florida, and in 1985, she received her Juris Doctor degree from the University of Florida College of Law.

 Awards and honors

 Gonzales has a long history of working to enhance pro bono legal services and providing access to justice for all members of the community.

-In 2015, Gonzalez was awarded the Liberty Bell Award in connection with establishing the Civil Law Self-Help Center.
-The award is a partnership between the Clark County Law Foundation and City of Las Vegas.
+She has received the following awards and honors, among others;